 On September 13, 2022, Town Resolution #2022-416, set the annual parking fee at the Brookside parking lot.
 The rate of \$300 per year was based on having the same rate applicable in other portions of Town, particularly the Pearl River public parking lots.
 This translates into a cost of \$0.82 per day for parking.
 Given the diverse and ongoing needs involved in the Town maintaining public property, and operating parking lots, it is recommended the Town Board consider escalating rates for parking Townwide either one time, or annually.
-It is assumed fees paid for parking permits at Brookside lot will go into the Town General Fund, but there are likely many justifiable expenditures in terms of ongoing capital investments, such as for parking lot such as this.
+It is assumed fees paid for parking permits at Brookside lot will go into the Town General Fund, but there are likely many justifiable expenditures in terms of ongoing capital investments, such as for pavement management, drainage, and signage, as well as administrative undertakings in order to undertake operations for a parking lot such as this.